I. Course Prefix/Number: ATA 208

 Course may be taught as face-to-face, hybrid or online course.

 VIII.
 Course Practices Required

-Reading: The students will be responsible to read handouts and textbook materials.
+Reading: The student will be responsible to read hand out and textbook materials.

 IX.
 Instructional Materials